rotoapanta/raingauge-dashboard/README.md

 - 🔑 Log in with your local user credentials (created by an admin).
 - 📊 Monitor the status of all Raspberry Pi devices in real time.
 - 🛠️ Administer devices and users from the admin panel.
-- 🌐 Switch interface language (ES/EN) from the language selector.
 - 🔔 Receive critical alerts via Telegram (if configured).

 ## Features